 - Increased heart rate and blood pressure which can exacerbate cardiovascular problems

 - Frequent and prolonged erections in male users

-- Appetite loss, nausea, and abdominal pain which in combination can result in extreme weight loss and even potentially malnutrition
+- Appetite loss, nausea, and abdominal pain which in combination can result in extreme weight loss

 - Contraction in the urinary bladder sphincter which can lead to loss of control of urinary functions

 - Irreversible damage to the blood vessels in the brain, eventually resulting in strokes

 - Damage to the neurons that naturally create dopamine, resulting in a symptoms similar to Parkinson’s Disease